mateuszczap/hello-world/README.md

 # hello-world
 exercises
 #about me
-I'm Mateusz and im learnig coding in JS.
+I'm Mateusz and I'm started to learn codes in JS.